Robust AC Film Capacitors for Power ElectronicsApril 03, 2017 by Dieter Burger

 AC Film Capacitors are being used in power electronics as X- and Y- capacitors for EMI-noise suppression, or for AC-filtering to remove the switching ripple from the mains current.

 Usually, a degradation of an EMI- and AC-filtering capacitor doesn’t cause the electronic device to stop its operation, as these capacitors are not connected in series to the line.
-The electronic device keeps on operating without the initial characteristics of this capacitors.
+The electronic device keeps on operating without the initial characteristics of these capacitors.

 Consequences of degrading AC Capacitors